COVID-19: How to set the pace of new organisation models in industry ?

-Limit the use of phone to get the time.
+Limit using phones to check the time.

 Provide pace, for greater performance.